M.A. in Digital Archaeology

 • DIGS 30005, Data Publication for the Humanities

-• Course in art history, archaeology, history, languages, or computational methods
+• One course in art history, archaeology, history, languages, or computational methods

 Year Two Autumn Quarter